-CTAC was one of the group authorisation dossiers which have been submitted by importers and formulators of Cr(VI) on behalf of a very large group of downstream users.
-The scope of the application is broad and covers 6 uses of Cr(VI): (1) formulation, (2) functional plating, (3) functional plating with decorative aspect, (4) surface treatment aeronautics and space, (5) surface treatment and (6) passiviation of tin plated steel.
+CTAC was one of the group authorisation dossiers which have been submitted by importers and formulators of Cr(VI) on behalf of a very large group of downstream users and had to wait for a very long tile for a decision.
+The scope of this application is broad and covers 6 uses of Cr(VI): (1) formulation, (2) functional plating, (3) functional plating with decorative aspect, (4) surface treatment aeronautics and space, (5) surface treatment and (6) passiviation of tin plated steel.

 While the application was already submitted in May 2015, only on December 18th 2020, a partial decision on the application was published.
 This decision covers the uses 1,2,4,5 and 6.
 For the downstream user of Cr(VI) in these uses, there is an end to a long period of business uncertainty.
 For use 3 no decision has been reached yet.
 The decision grants authorisation for the uses 1,2,4,5,6 for a limited amount of time till September 2024.